Identification Of Yellowjackets And Bees

 - The colony can become defensive and attack you.
 Instead, contact an exterminator in San Antonio who will be able to shuffle or get rid of the hive safely.

-It is not recommended to try removing a stinging insect nest on your own, and doing so can be very unsafe.
-Instead, call a licensed pest professional such as Accurate Pest Control or a wasp exterminator in San Antonio to access your property to spot the type of stinging bug to eradicate the problem immediately.
+It is not recommended to try removing a stinging insect nest on your own and doing so can be very unsafe.
+Instead, call a licensed pest professional such as Accurate Pest Control or a bee control professional in San Antonio to access your property to spot the type of stinging bug to eradicate the problem immediately.